plmrry/vendorize/README.md

     - request.js
 ```

-You can also specify a destination directory:
+You can also specify the name of the vendor directory (which defaults to "vendor"):

 ```
 npx vendorize request libraries